Designing your home

 Minimalist homes need efficient floor plans with open spaces, minimal interior walls, large hidden storage areas, and a focus placed on natural light.
 These home designs avoid tucked away spaces, complex lines, and angled roof profiles.

 Why choose minimalism?

-To achieve a minimalist design aesthetic, there are four key tips to follow:
+When creating a minimalist home design there are seven key tips you can follow:

 - Streamline your furniture and choose high-quality pieces.
-If you remove unnecessary pieces or overly-large furniture from your home, you’ll create ‘negative space’ and open up the room.
+If you remove unnecessary pieces or overly large furniture from your home, you will be able to create ‘negative space’ and open up the room.
 This creates an instant feeling of calm.

-- To prevent interiors from feeling stark, add layers of texture with items like throw pillows, light fixtures, and rugs.
-Wood and wool complement this aesthetic well and create contrast with a neutral base.
+2. Experiment with texture.
+To prevent interiors from feeling stark, add layers of texture with items like simple throw pillows, light fixtures, and rugs.
+Wood and wool complement this aesthetic well and create contrast with neutral bases.

 3. Assess each room with a critical eye.
 Remove clutter and eliminate anything that is not necessary.
 Ensure surfaces are clear and sparse while investing in hidden storage to keep everything tidy.
 In short, find a place for everything and commit to using it so things like keys, bills, and kitchen appliances are tucked out of sight.